 After you submit your visa application, the consular officer will schedule an interview for you and ask questions about your criminal history and the circumstances surrounding the crime (among other questions).
 The officer will decide whether a waiver should be granted.
 The decision will be based on:

 After making a decision, the consular officer will make a report to Department of Homeland Security (DHS).
-If he or she did not completely feel you are deserving of a waiver and makes an unfavorable recommendation, your application for a work visa may be denied.
+If the officer did not completely feel that you deserve a waiver and makes an unfavorable recommendation, your application for a U.S. work visa will in all likelihood be denied.

-It is not possible to predict the outcome of your case without an analysis of your crime and the facts surrounding your individual situation.
-You would be well served by consulting with an experienced immigration lawyer to discuss your situation before filing your application in order to optimize your chances of obtaining a work visa to the United States.
+It is not possible to predict the outcome of your immigration case without an analysis of your crime and the facts surrounding your individual situation.
+You would be well served by consulting with an experienced immigration lawyer to discuss your situation before filing your application.